Lewis County, Washington: Art

 The county is home to the ARTrails of Southwest Washington initiative.
 The cooperative, begun in 2003, showcases local artists, art studios and galleries throughout the region, and holds an annual autumnal studio tour that incorporates events in smaller towns within Lewis County.
 The Lewis County Historical Museum hosts a permanent ARTrails gallery. and Centralia is home to the nexus of the event and an ARTrails-owned gallery.

 Charitable organizations

 The Lewis County branch of the American Association of University Women (AAUW) has been in existence since 1923.
 The organization has held an annual used book sale since 1979.
 The proceeds help to fund scholarships, day camps, film festivals, and career days for young women in middle and high school.

+Heritage barns

+As of 2018, Lewis County is home to 17 barns listed on the Washington State Heritage Barn Register.
+A structure, or "large agricultural outbuilding", must be over 50 years old and has to have "maintained historical significance and integrity.”
+Seven barns are located in Chehalis and three barns are located in Onalaska.
+Additional historic buildings are registered in Curtis, Doty, Toledo, and Winlock.

 Education

 The county is home to Centralia College, founded in 1925.
 Located in the middle of Centralia, it is the oldest continuously operating community college in the state.